Graphs with numbers, called weights, attached to each edge

 Using a priority queue

-- Finding the $w\not\in W$ with minumum $\Delta[w]$ is slow
+Finding the w∈W with minumumΔ[w] is slow

-- But we can use a priority queue for this!
+But we can use a priority queue for this!

-- We only keep vertices $w\not\in W$ in the queue
+We only keep vertices w∈W in the queue

-- They are compared based on their $\Delta[w]$
+They are compared based on their Δ[w]

-(each $w$ has “priority” $\Delta[w]$)
+(each w has “priority” Δ[w])

-- Careful when $\Delta[w]$ is modified!
+Careful when Δ[w] is modified!

-- Either use a priority queue that allows updates
+Either use a priority queue that allows updates

-- Or insert multiple copies of each $w$ with different priorities
+Or insert multiple copies of each w with different priorities

-- the queue might contain already visited vertices: ignore them
+the queue might contain already visited vertices: ignore them

 Dijkstra's algorithm with priority queue